 The Scapegoat Wilderness was designated in 1972 through a grassroots community effort, earning a place in history as the first citizen-initiated wilderness area in the nation.
 That same collaborative spirit is alive today in the Blackfoot Clearwater Partnership.
 For the last decade, timber, recreation, and conservation interests have worked together to hash out lasting solutions to public lands management in the Blackfoot-Clearwater valley.
 The resulting Blackfoot Clearwater Stewardship Act, which was introduced in Congress by Senator Tester, is the fruit of their labors.

-The BCSA would extend wilderness protection to an additional 80,000 acres in the Mission, Scapegoat and Bob Marshall Wilderness Areas.
+The BCSA would extend wilderness protections to an additional 80,000 acres in the Mission, Scapegoat and Bob Marshall Wilderness Areas.
 This would permanently protect the North Fork of the Blackfoot, Monture Creek, Grizzly Basin, the wild Swan Front, and the West Fork of the Clearwater.
 These areas provide crucial habitat for grizzly bears, westslope cutthroat trout, bull trout, and the largest herd of mountain goats in the vicinity of the Bob Marshall Wilderness.
 The BCSA also increases the pace and scale of forest restoration, providing a boost to the local timber economy.
-Mountain bikers, hunters, snowmobiliers, and anglers all also stand to gain from the passing of the BCSA.
+Mountain bikers, hunters, snowmobilers, and anglers all also stand to gain from the passing of the BCSA.

 Click for more information on the Blackfoot Clearwater Stewardship Act.

 Meeting Time & Place